Strategic Plan 2009 - 2014

 2. They value living in a safe and attractive community and

-be quick and effective responses to criminal, fire and
+and effective responses to criminal, fire and medical emergencies.

-their local government and require responsiveness from all
+government and require responsiveness from all government officials,

 Employee Profile: Facts and Assumptions